GiorgiChkhitunidze/Car-Prices-in-Georgia/README.md

 - Scrape the web using Selenium and BeautifulSoap
 - Clean data using pandas and numpy
 - Train Model
-- Build a simple app
+- Build car price predictor app